frothers/Frothers-FC/content/posts/2024/Summer/2024-summer-game-6.md

 ![](/images/2024-11-03/lance-farshid.jpg)

-Playing the hot stepping Farshid up top, the Frothers took a little while to get firing, but it was inevitable that the man was going to score.
-Latching onto a half volley **Farsh** drilled the ball home.
+Playing the hot stepping Farshid up top, the Frothers took a little while to get firing, but it was inevitable that the man was going to score. **Milan** pumped a ball over the top for him to chase.
+Latching onto a half volley, **Farsh** drilled the ball home.

 ![](/images/2024-11-03/farshdi1.jpg)
 ![](/images/2024-11-03/farshid3.jpg)